 Managing Side Effects

-Brain tumors may affect your cognition, which is your ability to think, reason, and remember.
-Many people with brain tumors have problems with concentration, language skills, and memory, as well.
+Brain tumors may affect how you think, reason, and remember.
+Many people with brain tumors also have problems with concentration, language skills, and memory.

 General Nutrition Guidelines During Cancer Treatment